azamat1ch/Path-Sampling/README.md

 ### Results

-> Algorithm takes only a few minutes or even seconds to read the large graphs with millions of edges.
-For instance, it takes around 3 minutes to read the ‘cit-Pattents.txt’ graph with around 3M nodes and 16M edges. - Tested on 8GB Laptop
+> "Algorithm takes only a few minutes or even seconds to read the large graphs with millions of edges.
+For instance, it takes around 3 minutes to read the ‘cit-Pattents.txt’ graph with around 3M nodes and 16M edges." - Tested on 8GB Laptop

 I tested the algorithm on the 7 datasets mentioned in paper.
 A graph below shows the error of each type of 4-vertex graph in seven different datasets.
 ![results](/ph/results.png)